isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-20-how-govtech-simulates-four-million-bus-rides-a-day.md

 Phase 1: Data sources and model choice

 Before being able to build a robust simulator, one must have data.
-Fortunately for the GovTech ODP team, LTA logs copious amounts of real-world farecard data, which captures commuter behaviours.
+Fortunately for the GovTech OGP team, LTA logs copious amounts of real-world farecard data, which captures commuter behaviours.
 In the same way, you would have to know a person well enough to understand how he or she may react to an unexpected turn of events, the farecard data would serve as a baseline for analysing potential bus route changes.

 The next step involves choosing a model for analysing data.
 In this case, the GovTech ODP team decided on what is known as a directed graph model, wherein data is organised as nodes and edges.